pritiranjan-01/Student-Management-Pro-JSP_Servlet_Hibernate/README.md

 ## License
 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/pritiranjan-01/Student-Management-Pro-JSP_Servlet_Hibernate/blob/main/LICENSE) file for details.

 ---
 Feel free to contribute or raise issues to help improve StudentManagementPro!